MannyJann/Channel-management/README.md

 # Channel-management
-this bot is intended for channel managment, to be more precise, then this bot is intended for scheduling publications in the channel
+this bot is intended for channel management, to be more precise, then this bot is intended for scheduling publications in the channel